RESEARCH | ONLINE RESOURCES | SOCIETIES AND ASSOCIATIONS | MAILING LISTS ETC. | JOURNALS | PORTALS/SITES OF LINKS | MULTIMEDIA

 Centre for Medieval and Early Modern Studies – University of Western Australia

-Monash University Centre for Studies in Religion and Theology
+Monash University Centre for Religious Studies

 The Morosini codex, a substantial Venetian document edited and translated by a team of scholars under the leadership of John Melville-Jones, has a web site which gives a sample of the document and provides information about the edition and its progress.